 This course offers historical, theoretical and empirical perspectives on the impact of political violence in the modern history of Africa.
 Opening with debates over theories of violence and memory, the course then proceeds through a series of case studies.
 These include the violence of colonisation and decolonisation, postcolonial secession conflicts, contrasting forms of genocide, political oppression, liberation struggles and civil war.
-In each case, we may consider the causes and means of violence, issues of gender, youth, religion, politics or ethnicity, and the transnational dynamics of conflict.
+In each case, we may consider the causes and means of violence, issues of gender, youth, religion, politics or ethnicity, and the ways that these experiences have shaped collective memories, political practices of memorialisation, and cultural representations of the past.
 Throughout, questions of culpability, ethics and moralities will be tackled in relation to the various approaches to 'living together again', dominated by the pressures of memory, silence, oblivion and, in some cases, justice.